rentry/rentry.github.io/_posts/2019-03-02-molalla-corridor.md

 I fled the [clusterfuck known as Facebook]({{ site.baseurl }}/leaving-facebook/) almost two years ago, and I reluctantly deleted Instagram from my phone last year.
 Consequently, I have limited digital avenues by which to share the kinds of things we humans tend to share with each other.

-I’ve gone on ad nauseum about social media, so I won’t do it again (although [Facebook continues to demonstrate its disgraceful disregard for privacy](https://www.nbcnews.com/tech/tech-news/some-apps-send-data-about-menstruation-home-buying-facebook-wsj-n974711)).
+I’ve gone on ad nauseam about social media, so I won’t do it again (although [Facebook continues to demonstrate its disgraceful disregard for privacy](https://www.nbcnews.com/tech/tech-news/some-apps-send-data-about-menstruation-home-buying-facebook-wsj-n974711)).
 Talking about and sharing photos from walks stretches the theme of this blog, but, let’s face it: this blog has been off the rails the whole time.
 There never were rails.

 ## Walking